-In conclusion, the identification of significant spatial and spatiotemporal clustering patterns of vND in California from May to August 2018, support control strategies of targeting high risk areas for disease spread with increased response efforts in order to maximize the effectiveness of disease response strategies and control the outbreak.
+In conclusion, the identification of significant spatial and spatiotemporal clustering patterns of vND in California from May 2018 to February 2020, support control strategies of targeting high risk areas for disease spread with increased response efforts in order to maximize the effectiveness of disease response strategies and control the outbreak.

-G. Measuring the Spatial Dependence of Virulent Newcastle Disease Transmission Risk

-Global spatial clustering methods can be used to evaluate the tendency of virulent Newcastle disease (vND) positive premises to occur closer together in spatial distance and time than would be expected by chance.
-Evaluating the extent of spatial clustering provides insights into the spatial scale of disease transmission and mechanisms of disease spread, thereby informing optimal disease response strategies.
+G. Measuring the Spatial Dependence of Virulent Newcastle Disease Transmission Risk transmission and mechanisms of disease spread, thereby informing optimal disease response strategies.
 When these analyses are informed by genetic and temporal data to identify likely related and unrelated infected premises, the extent of spatial clustering can be evaluated even when knowledge of the underlying population distribution is unknown (Lessler et al., 2016).
 The analyses presented here aimed to measure the spatial dependence of vND transmission risk over different temporal scales to inform surveillance and control strategies for the current outbreak in California.